 NOTE: Private locations are self-service machines and will require you to maintain and upkeep them on a regular basis.

 Here are some terms that you'll need to know:

 - Private Location - This is your on-premise environment.
 Formerly known as a 'harbor'.

 - Agent - Any server you install our agent on is an agent within a private location.
 These are your load generators.
 Formerly known as a 'ship'.

 Depending on what type of BlazeMeter plan you are subscribed to, if you try to create a new Private Location, you may be met with the error "You don't have the permission to create a private location in this workspace" followed by "Please contact your account admin to enable this feature".

 This can mean one of two possible things:

-- If you are not the account/workspace administrator, contact your administrator about gaining permission to create a private location.
+- If you are not the account administrator or workspace manager, contact your account administrator or workspace manager about gaining permission to create a private location.

-- If you are the administrator, then this message means that your current subscription plan does not include the private locations feature, which is limited to enterprise customers.
-If you need this feature enabled, please contact your Blazemeter account manager.
+- If you are the account administrator or workspace manager, then this message means that your current subscription plan does not include the Private Locations feature, which is limited to enterprise customers.
+If you need this feature enabled, contact BlazeMeter Support or your account manager.

 Want to learn more about running on-premise load tests?
 Watch our on-demand recording, How to Make JMeter Highly Scalable and More Collaborative With BlazeMeter